Updated: July 8, 2021

 The CBC was launched in 2006 with a generous grant from the Searle Funds at The Chicago Community Trust (SFCCT) at the level of $5 million per year.
-To date, $50 million has been invested in the CBC.
-During the past 10 years, the CBC has strengthened the Chicago biomedical community in a number of ways.
+Through the end of 2020, $65 million has been invested in the CBC.
+During the 15 years of CBC operation, the CBC has strengthened the Chicago biomedical community in a number of ways.

-- 229 Awards supporting cutting-edge research in many areas including antibiotic resistance, cancer, heart disease, drug discovery, mental health disorders and diabetes,
+- 358 Awards supporting cutting-edge research in many areas including antibiotic resistance, cancer, heart disease, drug development, mental health and neurological disorders, infectious diseases and diabetes,

 - Recruitment of 8 outstanding senior and junior faculty members who have gone on to receive numerous national awards,